NoNinjas Ramblings

 Debian GNU/Linux logo Debian GNU/Linux [documentation] – XMission: https://mirrors.xmission.com/debian/ *I personally use the XMission Debian mirror on a regular basis and it is excellent.

-To update your mirror list in Debian, edit /etc/apt/sources.list To add the XMission mirror to your Debian mirror list, these lines may be added to the file for both $release and $release-updates: deb https://mirrors.xmission.com/debian/ deb-src https://mirrors.xmission.com/debian/ Make sure to include the subsequent $release main contrib ... entries on each line to match your original entry.
+To update your mirror list in Debian, edit /etc/apt/sources.list To add the XMission mirror to your Debian mirror list, these lines may be added to the file for both $release and $release-updates: deb https://mirrors.xmission.com/debian/ deb-src https://mirrors.xmission.com/debian/ Make sure to retain the subsequent $release main contrib ... entries on each line to match your original entry.
 Mirrors are prioritized in order in the sources.list file, so simply place the XMission mirrors above the Debian mirrors if you wish to keep both.

 As far as I can tell, XMission does not host a “debian-security” mirror, so you cannot use XMission for debian-security entries.
 I've had good luck with both the UC Berkeley mirror (which is in the western US) and the MIT mirror: https://mirrors.ocf.berkeley.edu/debian-security/ https://debian.csail.mit.edu/debian-security/